-Development Area Actions Update Outcome Developinent Area Actions Opuale Promote active lifestyles and healthy Family learning programmes continue to be restricted due to COVID-19.
+Priority Area 3 To reduc ontcome O e the inequalities of health and e Development Area educational outcomes linked to deprivation Actions Update Provide sustainable and targeted support, promotion and safeguarding of breastfeeding in Inverclyde.
+The tooth brushing programme had been reduced during COVID - 19.
+This has now being re-introduced in all settings.
+Family learning programmes continue to be restricted due to COVID-19.
 Virtual offers e.g. cookery, yoga are continuing alongside outdoor activities such as walking groups.
 Local community venues are also being used to provide carer and toddler groups and Bookbug.
 Children / Family Centre continue to support families where there is food insecurity.
 There has also a universal offer of foodshare in many settings.
 Targeted support on a 1:1 basis has continued.
 Many creative approaches to support families are evident.
 Effective partnerships with agencies are in place.
-Provide sustainable and targeted support, promotion and safeguarding of breastfeeding in Inverclyde.
 Inverclyde are sitting around 28% for any breastfeeding at 6 weeks.
 The Breast feeding mural is going ahead on Nicholson Street, this is in Partnership with Oak tree housing and local young people.
 Training to start with local council staff to try and change culture.
 Breastfeeding network training of a group of local mums to be Breast Feeding Supporters commenced 1st of November.
 Enhanced breastfeeding support provided through our PFG and Breast Feeding Collaborative has improved both mother's confidence and sustainability of breastfeeding locally.
 Breastfeeding Welcome Scotland Scheme has evaluated well.

+the inequalities of health and educ
-Through partnership working local businesses

-• " 11.14 Outcome Development Area Actions Update have provided innovative solutions to support local mums when breastfeeding in public despite Covid-19 restrictions.
+Outcome Development Area Actions Update

+Through partnership working local businesses have provided innovative solutions to support local mums when breastfeeding in public despite Covid-19 restrictions.
 Following the lifting of these restrictions the pace of sign up to the scheme has increased.
-Feedback from mothers and staff highlight a dedicated and motivated local Breastfeeding team which provides the highest evidence based information that is person centered.
-Outreach work and scoping has highlighted many key partners who are committed to working in collaboration to help drive the Breast Feeding agenda forward E.g.: Police, Fire, Barnardos, Local Businesses and shops, Compassionate Inverclyde, Greenock Camera Club, Social Work, Learning Disability Team, Schools, Foster Carer's.
-Local Breast Feeding team have a successful Facebook page and continue to evaluate and grow initiatives to increase Breast feeding uptake in Inverclyde.
+Feedback from mothers and staff highlight dedicated and motivated local Breastfeeding team which provides the highest evidence based information that is person centered.
+Outreach work and scoping has highlighted many key partner who are committed to working in collaboration to help drive the Breast Feeding agenda forward E.g.: Police, Fire, Barnardo Local Businesses and shops, Compassionate Invercived Greenock Camera Club, Social Work, Learning Disabilit Team, Schools, Foster Carer's.
+Local Breast Feeding team